-If you are someone who often travels overseas or who makes international transactions frequently, you might be considering credit cards as one of the most suitable modes of payment for international transactions.
-However, some people are afraid to use their credit cards for making purchases in a different currency due to the fees charged by credit cards on such transactions.
-It is true that credit cards charge a fee called the ‘foreign currency markup fee’ on international transactions but it is also very true that credit cards make these transactions very easy and fast.
+If you are someone who travels overseas or who makes international transactions frequently, you might be considering credit cards as one of the most suitable modes of payment for international transactions.
+However, some people are afraid to use their credit cards to make purchases in a different currency due to the fees charged by credit cards on such transactions.
+Credit cards indeed charge a fee called the ‘foreign currency markup fee’ on international transactions, but it is also very accurate that credit cards make these transactions very easy and fast.
 If you are confused about whether you should use your credit card for international transactions or not, you must go through all the information provided below in the article and make a decision thereafter:

 What is a Foreign Currency Markup Fee?